sajjadGG/book-python/advanced/function/parameter-syntax.rst

 * Lines of code to write: 4 lines
 * Estimated time of completion: 5 min
 * Solution: :download:`solution/function_parameter_syntax_args.py`

-.. note:: This assignment will work only in Python 3.8+
+* Warning: This assignment will work only in Python 3.8+

 :English:
     #.
 Create function ``take_damage``